 It’s unclear how this would work with Android Auto running on your phone – if it pairs well I could imagine this being a fantastic feature.
 For those with older cars the inclusion of a 3.5mm jack really extends the utility of the device.

-The JBL Link Drive is due for release in the USA in the northern Spring for $59.95 (or around $84.48 AUD).
+The JBL Link Drive is due for release in the USA in the northern Spring for $59.95.
 We’ve asked JBL if the Link Road is coming to the Australian market – as yet, we’ve not had confirmation of pricing or timing.

 As the owner of several JBL Link Views, I’m more than a little interested in the Link Road.
 JBL has proven they know how to make a great Assistant Device.